 HTC students may enroll in graduate-level courses during any academic term.
 Occasionally, students complete enough graduate credits to earn bachelor's and master's degrees within four years.

-HTC students have access to two free tutoring sessions per week per course from the Academic Achievement Center.
+HTC students have access to free tutoring sessions from the Academic Achievement Center.